 The Board of Directors are responsible for the other information.
-The other information comprises the information included on page 3 and pages 40 to 44 but does not include the financial statements and the performance information, and our auditor's report thereon.
+The other information comprises the information included on page 3 and pages 37 to 41 but does not include the financial statements and the performance information, and our auditor's report thereon.

-Our opinion on the financial statements and the statement of service performance does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.
+Our opinion on the financial statements and the performance information does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.

-In connection with our audit of the financial statements and the statement of service performance, our responsibility is to read the other information.
-In doing so, we consider whether the other information is materially inconsistent with the financial statements and the statement of service performance, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements and the performance information, our responsibility is to read the other information.
+In doing so, we consider whether the other information is materially inconsistent with the financial statements and the performance information, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on our work, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.